 - Drizzle over the olive oil.
 Don’t skimp, it is essential for the wonderful juices.
 Add some chilli/red pepper flakes if you wish.

 - Bake in the oven approximately 35 minutes until they are slightly blackened around the edges but still holding their shape.

 - Transfer the cooked peppers to a serving dish, with all the delicious juices poured over, and garnish with a few basil leaves.

 - I prefer to use red and yellow peppers for this recipe.
 Orange works well too if they’re available, and I prefer them to be on the small side.
 If large they can be cut into quarters but you will need to increase the quantities of the fillings.
 I generally don’t buy green peppers.
 Green peppers are harvested before they are completely ripe and I find there is a mildly bitter edge to their flavour.

 - I sometimes whiz a handful of basil leaves with some olive oil in a small food processor and drizzle this over in lieu of adding the basil leaves and olive oil separately.
 Or use some basil pesto if you have some on hand.

-- I have used medium sized bocconcini balls.
+- These are balls of fresh mozzarella, available from the supermarket.
+I have used medium sized bocconcini balls.
 You could use a large bocconcino ball or use some crumbled feta if you prefer.
 You could take the dish to new heights by using Buffalo Mozzarella – it’s delicious.

-- Simply omit the anchovies to make a vegetarian dish.
+- Use the best quality anchovies that you can find.
+There are huge variations in quality so it is better to omit them than to use those which are inferior.
+Simply omit the anchovies to make a vegetarian dish.
 Use a few sea salt flakes instead.